forbole/big-dipper/README.md

 # Big Dipper
 Forbole Block Explorer for Cosmos

+This is a branch for Big Dipper running for Irishub.

 ## Demo
 [Explore Cosmos Game of Stakes (game_of_stakes_6) with The Big Dipper](https://bigdipper.forbole.com)